Chymyst/chymyst-core/docs/chymyst-actor.md

 In this way, the program expresses the contention of several processes on a shared resource.

 This concludes the second and final step towards the chemical machine paradigm.
-We have completely decoupled mailboxes from chemical actors, in the sense that chemical actors may atomically wait on one or more incoming messages from arbitrary mailboxes.
+We have completely decoupled mailboxes from chemical actors, in the sense that there is no direct correspondence between mailboxes and chemical actors.
+Chemical actors may atomically wait on one or more incoming messages from arbitrary mailboxes.

-It remains to use the Scala syntax instead of pseudo-code.
+The programmer's task is to define a number of mailboxes and a number of chemical actors so that the resulting message-passing logic corresponds to the desired tasks.

+## The Scala syntax

+Let us now replace the pseudo-code by the actual Scala syntax used in `Chymyst`.

-In Scala, we need to declare message types explicitly using the `m` macro, and to register reactions with the runtime engine as a separate step using the `site()` call.
+In `Chymyst`, we declare mailboxes and their message types using the `m` macro, define the chemical actors with the `go{}` macro, and register the chemical actors with the runtime engine as a separate step using the `site()` call.
 The syntax used by `Chymyst` to represent the above pseudo-code looks like this:

 ```scala